Egyptian cultural dress: Modern

 A typical servant's costume of the 1830s had a white shift, a sedria, a caftan or a djubbeh or both, and a blue shirt as the outermost layer.
 The sleeves of the white shirt, which were very full, were sometimes tied back with a cord.

 Egyptian men often wear a galabiya, and may wear a taqiya, sometimes with a turban.
 A sedria may be worn under the galabiya.
 Egyptian men do not typically wear jewelry in the modern day, though they may wear prayer beads.

 The modern galabiya has a low scooped neckline with a slit in the bottom.
 Sometimes this slit has buttons to close it.
 The sleeves and hem flare out to be very wide.
 It is made of paler, lighter colors in summer, and darker, heavier fabric for winter.
 The outer galabiya is sometimes embellished with braid.

 The modern turban is usually simple, cotton in summer and wool in winter.
 Certain trends for how it is wrapped or what color scarves are used occur regionally, but there aren't clear trends.
 The taqiya may be crocheted, or of brown felt or wool.

 16th century European travelers remarked upon the common dress of Egyptian women to be a large blue chemise with wide sleeves, similar to that of Egyptian men.
-This is reiterated in Description de l’Égypte, which comes from 18th century.
+This is reiterated in Description de l’Égypte, which comes from the 18th century.
 Most Egyptian women wore a tob, with its hem hitting anywhere between the hips and feet, over a pair of baggy trousers.
 It was dyed blue and undecorated.
 The tob likely descends from the bahṭala, a Mamluk era garment.
 As of the late 19th century, this description is repeated, with the added detail of red embroidery around the neckline.
 It is likely that wealthier women's gowns had even more extensive embroidery than these descriptions, as European travelers would have only had contact with very poor women, who could not afford embroidery, or very wealthy urban women, who wore Ottoman fashions.
 Rural middle class and wealthy women would not have often been seen in their finery in public by foreigners who ventured out of the cities.

 The common clothing for 19th century Egyptian women included a yelek or entari (anteri), a close fitting caftan derived from Turkish dress of either floor, hip, or waist length, vests, a shift, a sash, baggy pants (shintiyan), and outer garments for going out in public.
 This outfit was first adopted by Egyptian women in 1547.
 The sedria was sometimes worn by lower-class women, particularly dancers.